s6thgehr/chain-battles/README.md

 # Chain-Battles
-Week 3 of Alchemy's Road to Web3
+Lesson 3 of Alchemy's Road to Web3